 |MINIMUM REQUIREMENTS FOR CONSIDERATION FOR ADMISSION

-College Placement Test (CPT) scores at MAT007 and ENG 101 level
+College Placement Test (CPT) scores at college-level in mathematics, reading and English.

 |Applicants Previously or Currently Enrolled in College Applying for Admission Consideration into the Practical Nurse Certificate Day Program (Eastern Campus)